emlimawin/jammming/README.md

-## Jammming - an App for filtering Spotify, creating and adding new lists to own account
+# Jammming - an App for filtering Spotify, creating and adding new lists to own account

-This App was created within the scope of the codecademy-task **Create a Playlist App With the Spotify API**.
+This App was created within the scope of the codecademy-task <span style="color:green">**Create a Playlist App With the Spotify API**</span>.

-# Description:
+## Description:

 In this project, you will build a React web application called Jammming.
 You will use your knowledge of React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

-# Project Requirements:
+## Project Requirements:

 * Build a web app using React
 * Version control your application with Git and host the repository on GitHub